3lc-ai/tlc-yolov5-examples/release_notes/tlc_2.2.0.md

 On repeatedly calling `train.py` with the same `--data path/to/some_file.yaml`, the 3LC tables created previously will be used again automatically.
 The file path name (i.e. `some_file` for `path/to/some_file.yaml`) is used for this, so if any tables have been created from this YAML name, they will be used.
 The latest revision will be used if new revisions are created for either the `train` or `val` table.
 The specific revisions used are logged to the console.
 A line is also printed stating that a 3LC YAML file has been created, with example usage.

 ---
 **NOTE**: While it is possible to use the regular YAML, we recommend using a 3LC YAML to specify which revisions to use.
-Most importantly, it   It also enables using specific revisions of the dataset, and adding `:latest` in order to use the latest table in the lineage.
+Most importantly, it also enables using specific revisions of the dataset, and adding `:latest` in order to use the latest table in the lineage.
+After your first run, the written 3LC YAML file can be used.

 ---